ChesterJFGould/Jarrange/Main.md

                             [] -> Right (To f t)
                             fv -> Left $ unwords ["rule", show (To f t), "contains free variables", show fv]
 ```

+`checkFreeVars` checks a rule to make sure that all the variables used
+on the right side are bound on the left side.
+If the right side contains
+free variables then we return an error message.

 ```haskell
 match :: JSON -> JSON -> StateT [(String, JSON)] Maybe ()